Cap-go/website/content/blog/self-hosted-live-updates.md

 ### Self-hosted live updates workflow

-Implementing Self-hosted Live Updates begins with an enterprise performing a web build of their bug fixes, content updates, or other web-based code changes.
-They then sign the build artifact with the private key obtained from the one-time setup and upload the bundle to the storage location of their choice.
+To start implementing Self-hosted Live Updates, an enterprise must first perform a web build of their bug fixes, content updates, or any other web-based code changes they wish to make.
+Next, they must sign the build artifact using the private key obtained during the one-time setup process, and finally upload the bundle to their preferred storage location.

 ```
 npx @capgo/cli@latest encrypt abc123.zip”